Polyfrost/Chatting/docs/chattabs.md

 The `starts` property allows you to only allow a message if it starts with a string in the `starts` property.
 For example, if a message which contents were "Hello!", it would not be allowed, as it does not start anything in the `starts` property.

+The `contains` property allows you to only allow a message if it contains a string in the `contains` property.

 The `ends` property does a similar function, except only allowing a message if it **ends** with anything in the `ends` property rather than if it starts with anything.